zyedidia/eget/man/eget.md

   personal access token and assign it to an environment variable named either **`GITHUB_TOKEN`** or **`EGET_GITHUB_TOKEN`** when running Eget.
 If both are set, **`EGET_GITHUB_TOKEN`** will take precedence.
 Eget will read this variable and send the token as authorization with requests to GitHub.
+It is also possible to read the token from a file by using `@/path/to/file` as the token value.

   The behavior of Eget is configurable in a number of ways via options.
   Documentation for these options is provided below.